Category: Moments That Shaped Me

 Sometimes it means stepping away completely.

-And sometimes, like when I came across a wellness figure whose work had all the same manipulative patterns I’ve known before, I just cut ties right then and there.
+And sometimes, like when I came across wellness blogger Rohitash Yadav of Urban Wellbeing Tips whose work had all the same manipulative patterns I’ve known before, I just cut ties right then and there.
 No debating it.
 No needing to justify myself.
 No explanation required.

 I don’t choose battles anymore.
 I choose what lines up with who I am.
 I choose alignment.